 Ann also wrote a generous donation check to the JKH.
 Thank you Ann for your thoughtfulness and contribution!
 Followers: Now is the time to donate if you haven't already . . . and maybe even if you have already!
 I'd really like to raise at least $15,000, and am only $408 away by my calculations!

 After Ann left, I went to the laundromat and washed a small load of clothes.
 While they were washing, I again walked the main drag.
 Northampton is known as an artistic, musical, and counter cultural hub and is very interesting with many unique "studenty" type stores and international restaurants.
 There are five colleges in this area: Mount Holyoke, Amherst, U. Mass, Smith, and Hampshire College.
 On the way to Hadley yesterday we passed the Chinese Immersion School.
 While strolling Main Street, I bought an ordinary small coffee ice cream cone at The Chocolate Emporium . . . and nearly dropped it when the proprietor charged $5.
 Ouch!

 |Urban Outfitters in a huge old bank building|

 |History of Women in Northampton mural across from the laundromat|

 After washing the laundry, I returned to the condo and repacked my B.O.B. bag.
 Now I am writing the day's blog and enjoying a cup of coffee.
 When finished, I will load up B.O.B. and then clean and oil the bike and inflate the tires.
 I'd like to get on the back roads of tomorrow's route early in the morning before I encounter much traffic.
 I must cross the river on 9E before turning east and heading for the tavern at Old Sturbridge Village, 40 miles away.
 At the tavern I will meet Beth Kirchner and Hugh Manon in whose home I will overnight.
-Hugh was a member of the OSU English Department.
+Hugh is a former member of the OSU English Department.